-Superior Hillside – These rooms are located at several hillside locations and have either two twin beds or a king size bed and views out over the ocean or the Pitons.
+Superior Hillside – These rooms are located at several hillside locations and have either two twin beds or a king size bed, with ocean or mountain views.
 They have an octagonal or rectangular shape and are of a larger size than their standard hillside counterparts.

 Deluxe Beachside – Spacious offerings with 2 doubles or 1 king size bed with en-suite bathroom, clay tiling, wooden jalousie style shutters and a balcony or patio.
-They are nestled in gardens a short distance from the water’s edge and have an airy design allowing the cooling breezes to circulate.
-There is also air-conditioning if you prefer.
+They are nestled in gardens a short distance from the water’s edge.
+The design is open and airy to allow breezes to circulate.
+However, there is also air-conditioning if you prefer.

-Deluxe Hillside – Grand rooms located on the tropical hillside, some even have the 4th wall missing while others allow both the light and the air to flow with louvre-style walls.
+Deluxe Hillside – Grand rooms located on the tropical hillside.
+Some have the 4th wall missing, while others allow both the light and the air to flow through louvre-style walls.
 Some are open plan while others feature a partition between bedroom and living area.
 They all feature a king size bed, balconies, large en-suites and views of the ocean or the Pitons.

-Premium Hillside – Their commanding position on the hill affords them the best views of the Pitons and the surrounding landscape, and some even have the 4th wall missing to exaggerate the extraordinary view, while others feature louve-style walls to encourage airflow.
+Premium Hillside – Carefully positioned to achieve the best views of the Pitons and the surrounding landscape.
+Some have the 4th wall missing to maximize the extraordinary view, while others feature louve-style walls to encourage airflow.
 There are fans, clay tiling or hardwood floors and large en-suite bathrooms.

 Two-Bedroom Suites – The resort offers a few two-bedroom suites available on request, with combinations available in Standard/Superior, Deluxe and Premium Hillside.

-Jungle Grill – Located on the resort’s second beach at Anse Mamin, it has a lovely laid back feel to it and is popular with many guests.
-Open from 10:00am – 4:00pm daily except Saturdays, it serves grilled fare for lunch from 12:00pm – 3:00pm.
+Jungle Grill – Located on the resort’s second beach at Anse Mamin, it has a lovely laid back feel.

-Bars at Anse Chastanet – The bars at the Treehouse Restaurant and the Trou Au Diable are open daily and offer a great variety of delicious cocktails, beers, wines and spirits including single malt whiskeys and various other aperitifs and after-dinner drinks.
+Bars at Anse Chastanet – The bars at the Treehouse Restaurant and the Trou Au Diable are open daily.
+They offer a great variety of delicious cocktails, beers, wines and spirits including single malt whiskeys, along with apertifs and post-dinner drinks.